 A Generator Planned Outage is the scheduled removal from service, in whole or in part, of a generating unit for inspection, maintenance or repair with the approval of PJM.
 Planned Outages are scheduled by the PJM Members well in advance and are of a predetermined duration.
 Turbine and boiler overhauls or inspections, testing, nuclear re-fuelings and installation of environmental control systems are typical Planned Outages.
 Characteristically, Planned Outages usually occur during those seasons of the year when the peak demand on the power system is lowest.
 Planned Outages have flexible start dates, have a predetermined duration, last for several weeks, and occur only once or twice a year.
 Planned Outages on generation resources may not be scheduled during the PJM Peak Period Maintenance Season, which is defined as those weeks containing the 24th through 36th Wednesday of the calendar year with the weeks beginning at 0800 hours Monday.
+Each week shall begin on Monday at 0000 hours and end on the following Sunday at 2359 hours except for the week containing the 36th Wednesday, which shall end on the following Friday at 2359 hours.

-A Generator Planned Outage cannot be revised to extend into the PJM Peak Period
+A Generator Planned Outage cannot be revised to extend into the PJM Peak Period Maintenance Season.

-Maintenance Season.
 Any extension of planned outage work that spans into the Peak Period shall be treated as a Forced Outage.